 When looking for a photography hike in Yosemite National Park, you can’t go wrong with the Four Mile Trail.
 Yosemite is certainly one of the most popular, and beautiful, National Parks in the country.
 And there’s plenty to photograph.

 Yosemite photography hike on Four Mile trail

 One of my favorite hikes in Yosemite National Park is also one of the most panoramic areas to photograph in the park.
 The Four Mile trail is around 4.8 miles (7.7 Km) in length in each direction.
 It takes about 3 to 4 hours to hike the trail one-way—6 to 8 hours if you hike Four Mile trail round-trip.

 If you only have time for hiking one leg, you have the option of either hiking the trail uphill from the valley floor to Glacier Point, or taking a shuttle to the top and walking down to the bottom.

 The easy way to hike Four Mile trail

-The latter option is also a less strenuous hike starting from the top and going downhill to the various vista points below.
-The added benefit for starting on top is that you can spend more time enjoying the views and walking around the rim to see the many different vista points at the top of Glacier Point.
-You can see many different areas laid out in the park including: Half Dome, Yosemite falls, El Capitan, Nevada falls and Vernal falls along with seeing most of the valley floor.
+Starting from the top of Four Mile trail and going downhill to the various vista points below is a less strenuous hike.
+The added benefit for starting on top is that you can spend more time enjoying the views while walking around the rim to see the many different vista points at the top of Glacier Point.

-Check out our hiking gear guide when planning your Yosemite National Park hiking trip.
+Check out our hiking gear shop when planning your Yosemite National Park hiking trip.